AvolitesLtd/TitanManual/docs/cues/playback-options.md

 Lets you modify the speed of the effects programmed into this playback.

 ### Shape & Effect Speed
 Sets whether the fader position modifies the speed of shapes in this playback.
-If set to \[On Fader\] then the speed will change from 0 with the fader at 0, up to the programmed speed with the fader at full.
+If set to <Keys.SoftKey>On Fader</Keys.SoftKey> then the speed will change from 0 with the fader at 0, up to the programmed speed with the fader at full.
 You can use the multiplier option above to get faster speeds than the programmed speed.

-> If you have a cue which contains only shapes to overlay on other cues, set the cue to \[Size on Fader\] and allocate a [Speed Master](../running-the-show/playback-controls.md#speed-and-size-masters).
+> If you have a cue which contains only shapes to overlay on other cues, set the cue to <Keys.SoftKey>Size on Fader</Keys.SoftKey> and allocate a [Speed Master](../running-the-show/playback-controls.md#speed-and-size-masters).
 You can then create lots of different looks out of the shape by varying the size and speed at show time using the playback fader and the speed master.

 ### Shape Behaviour
 Controls the behaviour of Key Frame Shapes in this playback: